 Section Web-MARS gives an overview on Web-MARS, the Web interface to MARS, which is not only the best documentation of the archive content but also a useful tool when retrieving data.

 Section MARS command and request syntax follows with a description of the MARS command and explains the pseudo-meteorological vocabulary, i.e. the MARS language.
 It introduces the MARS request format and syntax.
 Then, it focuses on the structure of retrieve requests.
-MARS keywords lists keywords relevant to data retrieval and the most common products are reviewed, providing the MARS terms needed to name each data set.
+Keywords in MARS and Dissemination requests lists keywords relevant to data retrieval and the most common products are reviewed, providing the MARS terms needed to name each data set.

 Later on, the MARS architecture is described: what are the clients and servers.
 This enables users to understand the request execution of a MARS request: what is happening behind the scenes from the user's point of view.